-■ NESA Developed Courses
+NESA Developed Courses

-These courses have a syllabus developed by the NESA.
-There is a syllabus for each course setting out the objectives, outcomes, structure and content.
-Courses are classified as Category A or Category B.
+These courses have a syllabus developed by NESA, setting out the objectives, outcomes, structure and content.

-In most NESA Developed courses, students throughout the state study the same syllabus and sit for an external examination at the end of the course.
-Most NESA Developed Year 12 courses, including the VET Curriculum Framework courses, may contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
-Students must sit for the optional examination in VET courses to include them in the calculation of the ATAR.
+In NESA Developed courses, students sit for an external examination at the end of the course.
+VET courses contribute towards your HSC and Australian Qualifications Framework (AQF) VET credentials.
+Some NESA Developed VET courses have an optional HSC exam, meaning results may contribute to the calculation of your ATAR.
 Life Skills courses are NESA Developed courses that are specially designed to meet the needs of students within the context of an individual transition-planning process.
 They are not examined externally, and do not contribute to an ATAR.

-■ NESA Endorsed Courses
+NESA Endorsed Courses

 Most of these courses available at Blackwattle Bay Campus have syllabuses designed by the NESA to cater for areas of special interest.
 They contribute to the HSC but do not contribute to the calculation of the ATAR.
+There are no external examinations for these courses.